kyrylo/system_browser_client/README.md

 ![System Browser Client](/screenshots/readme.png)

-The browser does not display information about behaviours it real time.
+The browser does not display information about behaviours in realtime.
 That is, if you launch the browser and define a class after it, the browser won't display it.